princecy486/Electric-Load-Forecasting/README.md

 The load demand is measured in MW in 24 months.

 Dataset consists of hourly readings(17,520 readings) of years 2009 & 2010  of a city of Malaysia.
+You can get the dataset in Data directory.

 # Error Criteria